godatadriven/data-pipelines-with-airflow-2nd-ed/chapter13/README.md

 [] Fix chat to accept Azure or OpenAI API
 [] add json parsing to the recipe in the chat app
 [] can i pass env vars in a more elegant way?
+[] add user to the collection so we can have tenent isolation [] Fix and improve chat UI